graemeg/fptest/README.txt

     procedure VerifyThatTheCommPortCloses;
   end;

-Through the magic of RTTI DUnit2 is able to execute the published test procedures in an orderly fashion.
+Through the magic of RTTI, DUnit2 is able to execute the published test procedures in an orderly fashion.
 Code written into test methods performs tests on user's code and calls one or more Check() procedures to signal pass or fail to the test framework.